 - Category: Cocktail, Coffee

 - 1 cup ice

 - 2 ounces cream

-- In a measuring cup or 2 cup container, mix together the coffee liquid pod, cold water, bourbon, and Kahlua, set aside.
+- In a measuring cup or 2 cup container, mix together the cold brew, bourbon, and Kahlua, set aside.

 - In a small bowl or measuring cup, mix together the cream, vanilla, and simple syrup, set aside.